+Artists from the island have transformed ghost nets (abandoned fishing nets) to create a dynamic installation featuring marine animals and environments.
 Ghost nets drift with the ocean currents and tides, continuing to catch fish, trapping and killing marine fauna in the process.
-Indigenous rangers, who care for their Country in Northern Australia, clean up the nets and rescue entangled wildlife.
+Indigenous rangers, who care for their country in Northern Australia, clean up the nets and rescue entangled wildlife.
 The nets are then used by the artists to create works of art, bringing to light the irreparable harm that discarded nets cause to local marine life.

 ‘We are all connected by the world’s oceans’.